Maine Coon Lifespan:

 by: CM

-Jack looks around for them and Im heartbroken.
+Jack still looks around for them, and it breaks my heart.
 But my buddy Jack is a joyful blessing.

 I miss my Maine Coon